 Other good options:

-• Xodo: Modern PDF reader with free annotating tools, can be downloaded from the Microsoft store; it's also the king in Android.
+• Xodo: Modern PDF reader with free annotating tools, can be downloaded from the Microsoft store; it's also my favorite pick for Android.

-• Foxit Reader: Supports PDF & EBUP along with other format, fast and has an easy-to-use interface, decent amount of features, BUT it has bundleware in the installer, shows ad banners inside the app, has "send usage reports to improve experience" option enabled by default!
-Although all these cons can be fixed; you should watch out for these downsides before you start using it.
+• Foxit Reader: Supports PDF & EBUP along with other formats with decent amount of features, BUT it has bundleware in the installer, shows ad banners inside the app, has "send usage reports to improve experience" option enabled by default!
+Luckily though, all of these cons could be easily fixed by going to the settings.

-As the PDF file format has become so common, from time to time you'll need to edit or manipulate them..
-And in that arena, PDFsam gets the job done smoothly in an easy-to-use interface.
+As PDF documents have become so common, from time to time you'll probably need to edit them..
+And in that arena, PDFsam gets the job done nicely in an easy-to-use interface.

-For completely removing installed programs, their leftovers, and registry entries.
+An absolutely awesome uninstaller for completely removing programs, their leftovers, and registry entries.
+An underrated hidden gem!